Leticia E. Afuang: Awards and recognition

-Afuang was granted the Outstanding Extentionist Award for her duty as a diligent and hardworking professor/curator at UPLB in 2012.
+Afuang was granted the Outstanding Extensionist Award for her duty as a diligent and hardworking professor/curator at UPLB in 2012.
 She was then featured under the UPLB Outstanding Personnel list on the UPLB Office of Alumni Relations Website.
 On the same year, she was also recognized as Outstanding Alumnus by the School of Environmental Science and Management (SESAM).

 Afuang was also the co-author of several editions of Sourcebooks, such as the "Mindoro Treasures", which serves as a teaching guide for environmental awareness.
 "Mindoro Treasures" has won two awards including the Quill Award in 2019 and an Asia-Pacific Stevie Award for innovation in the non-profit/NGO category in 2020.

 The organizations that Afuang co-founded (MBCFI and BCSP) have also been recognized.
 Notable MBCFI awards include the Silver Anvil Award from the Public Relations Society of the Philippines in 2017, and a Certificate of Recognition from the Department of Education - Calapan Division.
 In addition, BCSP has been hosting the annual Philippine Biodiversity Symposium since 1992.
 During these symposiums, local and international wildlife biologists discuss recent research developments about Philippine biodiversity conservation efforts.